 They were willing to leave the old and the comfortable behind.

-As I walked out of that jail, I thought about how the last several months of “being” the church with my incarcerated brothers – who are willing to take a chance on God’s lead – has restored my soul and invoked God’s presence more than the last several decades of “going” to church.
+As I walked out of that jail, I thought about how the last several months of “being” the church with my incarcerated brothers – who are willing to take a chance on Christ becoming alive in them, through them and among them – has restored my soul and invoked God’s presence more than the last several decades of “going” to church.